Home

 Voice prompting

-One advantage of the frontend being browser-based is that we can leverage the existing voice-to-text APIs.
+One advantage of the frontend being browser-based is that we can leverage the existing voice-to-text and text-to-speech APIs for prompts and responses, respectively.

 With Tailscale, I access isomux at port 4000 of my server's localhost instead of my own, which is inside the Tailscale network.
 However, Chrome doesn't care about that and still blocks it.